-Revenues.
-Revenues increased \$2.8 million, or 3.4%, to \$86.1 million for the first quarter of fiscal 2008 from \$83.3 million for the first quarter of fiscal 2007.
-This growth is due primarily to an increased demand for our services in the U.S. and an increase in client reimbursable expenses mainly attributable to the services of outside consultants, partially offset by a decreased demand for our services internationally.
-Overall, revenues outside of the U.S. represented approximately 22% of revenues for the first quarter of fiscal 2008, compared with approximately 27% of revenues for the first quarter of fiscal 2007.
-Internationally, revenues decreased primarily in our European and Middle Eastern chemicals and petroleum practice because several large, long-running Middle East projects declined more rapidly than expected and follow-on contracts were not received during the quarter.
-In addition, we are in the process of divesting or shutting down the majority of our Australian and New Zealand-based operations which generated approximately \$12 million of revenue in fiscal 2007.
+Overall, revenues outside of the U.S. represented approximately 23% of revenues for the second quarter of fiscal 2008, compared with approximately 28% of revenues for the second quarter of fiscal 2007.
+Internationally, revenues decreased primarily in our European and Middle Eastern chemicals and petroleum practice because several large, long-running Middle East projects declined more rapidly than expected.
+In addition, we divested or shut down the majority of our Australian and New Zealand-based operations during the second quarter of fiscal 2008.
+The divested operations generated approximately \$12 million of revenue in fiscal 2007.